Ross Colton Game Preview: Avalanche vs. Coyotes

-Ross Colton and the Colorado Avalanche will face the Arizona Coyotes at 9:00 PM ET on Saturday, at Ball Arena.
-Considering a wager on Colton?
-We have numbers and figures to help you.
+Ross Colton will be on the ice when the Colorado Avalanche and Arizona Coyotes play at 9:00 PM ET on Wednesday, December 27, 2023.
+If you're thinking about a wager on Colton against the Coyotes, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.